digiscot/digiscot-website/pages/milo.md

 #### Will there be on-site training?

-Due to significantly reduced funding from Scottish Government, SCVO are unable to provide on-site training on the new system.
+Due to increased pressures on budgets, SCVO are unable to provide on-site training on the new system.
 Training will be provided through a combination of documentation, online tutorials, and support from the Milo technical team.

 #### How much training will be required for existing users?